 More than 40 years ago, Chopard introduced the dancing diamonds concept in its jewellery and watches — much to every woman’s delight.

-This Happy Diamonds Icons Watch in 18K white gold — or this version in green alligator leather strap — will surely make your heart dance in delight.
+This Happy Diamonds Icons Watch in 18K white gold will surely make your heart dance in delight.
 Round diamonds embellish the watch, while seven of them effortlessly dance around the mother-of-pearl guilloché dial in between two sapphire crystals.
 A quartz movement powers this 30mm beauty.

 For US$35,900 (or approximately US$12,200 for the green leather version), you can have a happy wrist by Christmas.